Cisco Smart Net spend Q&A with Céderic Fourgous

 In what ways does Evernex incorporate transparency and flexibility into its contracts and pricing?

-At Evernex we understand that every business context is different.
+Evernex understands every business context is different.
 That’s why we offer data centers maximum flexibility with customized SLAs.
 Coverage window, intervention and repair time can all be updated whenever your maintenance needs change.
-With 24/7 Level 3 IT support, no matter your configuration of multi-vendor infrastructure, you receive round-the-clock assistance to ensure the continuity of your entire data center.
+With 24/7 Level 3 IT support.
+No matter your configuration of multi-vendor infrastructure, you receive round-the-clock assistance to ensure the continuity of your entire data center.

 Our 330+ stocking locations worldwide further enables us to have the right part at the right time, wherever our customers are located, driving down logistical costs, ultimately saving our customers time and money.